-Figure 22 shows an interface diagram between the AD7676 and an SPI-equipped microcontroller, such as the MC68HC11.
-To accommodate the slower speed of the microcontroller, the AD7676 acts as a slave device and data must be read after conversion.
-This mode also allows the daisy chain feature.
+Figure 22 shows an interface diagram between the AD7675 and an SPI-equipped microcontroller like the MC68HC11.
+To accommodate the slower speed of the microcontroller, the AD7675 acts as a slave device and data must be read after conversion.
+This mode also allows the "daisy chain" feature.
 The convert command could be initiated in response to an internal timer interrupt.
-The reading of output data, one byte at a time if necessary, could be initiated in response to the end-of-conversion signal (BUSY going LOW) using an interrupt line of the microcontroller.
-The serial peripheral interface (SPI) on the MC68HC11 is configured for Master Mode (MSTR) = 1, Clock Polarity Bit (CPOL) = 0, Clock Phase Bit (CPHA) = 1, and SPI interrupt enable (SPIE) = 1 by writing to the SPI Control Register (SPCR).
+The reading of output data, one byte at a time if necessary, could be initiated in response to the end-of-conversion signal (BUSY going low) using an interrupt line of the microcontroller.
+The Serial Peripheral Interface (SPI) on the MC68HC11 is configured for master mode (MSTR) = 1, Clock Polarity Bit (CPOL) = 0, Clock Phase Bit (CPHA) = 1 and SPI interrupt enable (SPIE) = 1 by writing to the SPI Control Register (SPCR).
 The IRQ is configured for edge-sensitive-only operation (IRQE = 1 in OPTION register).

 Figure 20.
-Slave Serial Data Timing for Reading (Read Previous Conversion during Conversion)
+Slave Serial Data Timing for Reading (Read Previous Conversion during Convert)

 Figure 21.
-Two AD7676s in a Daisy Chain Configuration
+Two AD7675s in a "Daisy Chain" Configuration